autograms/autograms/README.md

 # AutoGRAMS

-AutoGRAMS (Autonomous Graphical Agent Modeling Software) is a framework and high level programming language for desgining AI agents and chatbots using a combination of graphical and programming elements.
+AutoGRAMS (Autonomous Graphical Agent Modeling Software) is a framework and high level programming language for designing AI agents and chatbots using a combination of graphical and programming elements.

 AutoGRAMS can be installed with:

-`pip install .` from the root directory of the cloned github repository
+`pip install .` from the root directory of the cloned [github repository](https://github.com/autograms/autograms)

 to visualize graphs, install graphviz with: